 What is the difference between Brazilian Butt Lift and buttock implants?

 Brazilian Butt Lift surgery involves using your own fat to achieve augmentation.
 Buttock implants, on the other hand, rely on materials such as silicone to be implanted into the buttock area to improve size and shape.
-BBL has gained popularity because it’s generally safer and produces more natural-looking results, especially in the hands of a specially trained cosmetic surgeon.
+BBL has gained popularity because it’s generally safer and produces more natural-looking results, especially in the hands of a specially trained liposuction expert.

 Buttock implants do have a place in aesthetic medicine, particularly if you’re thin and don’t have enough autologous fat.
 If you are considering buttock implants, however, some of the risks to consider include capsular contracture, implants moving and a higher risk for infection.